khansamad99/LowLevelDesign/SOLID/solid.md

 void startVehicle(Vehicle vehicle) {
     vehicle.engine.start(); // This will fail for Bicycle objects }

+// This also violated LSP
+interface Bike {
+    void turnOnEngine();
+    void accelerate();
+}

+class MotorCycle implements Bike {
+    boolean isEngineOn;
+    int speed;

+    public void turnOnEngine() {
+        // turn on the engine!
+        isEngineOn = true;
+    }

+    public void accelerate() {
+        // increase the speed
+        speed = speed + 10;
+    }
+}

+class Bicycle implements Bike {
+    public void turnOnEngine() {
+        throw new AssertionError("There is no engine");
+    }

+    public void accelerate() {
+        // do something
+    }
+}

+// This implementation violates the LSP because a Bicycle object cannot be substituted for a Bike object without affecting the correctness of the program.
+If we pass a Bicycle instance to a method that expects a Bike and calls the turnOnEngine() method, it will throw an AssertionError.
 ```

 To follow the LSP, we should ensure that derived classes maintain the behavior and invariants defined by their base classes.
 One solution is to create an abstract base class `MotorizedVehicle` and derive `Car` from it, keeping `Bicycle` as a separate class that does not inherit from `MotorizedVehicle`.